Skip to content

 Depiction

 Many sorts of artwork depict things that can be pointed out in the artwork.
 These could be identifiable entities, such as a known Person or Object with a name or identifier, or unidentifiable (perhaps fictional) instances of a class of entity, such as a depiction of a battle but not any particular battle.
-For example a portrait depicts the person sitting for it, or a sketch of a generic landscape depicts a place even if it's not a particular, known location.
+For example a portrait depicts the person sitting for it, or a sketch of a generic landscape depicts a place even if it's not a specific known location.
 The depiction pattern describes what is in the artwork's image.

 This is modeled using the represents property on the VisualItem, which refers to the entity that is being depicted.